philipperemy/deep-speaker/v2/README.md

 ## Get Started

 We're going to use pre-processed files for the training and the inference.
-Because it takes a very long time to generate cache and inputs, I packaged them and uploaded them here:
+Because it takes a very long time to generate cache and inputs (~2 hours), I packaged them and uploaded them here:

 - Cache uploaded at [cache-speaker-change-detection.zip](https://drive.google.com/open?id=1NRBBE7S1ecpbXQBfIyhY9O1DDNsBc0my)  (unzip it in `/tmp/`)
 - [speaker-change-detection-data.pkl](https://drive.google.com/open?id=12gMYaV-ymQOtkYHCf9HxPurb9vB6dADK) (place it in `/tmp/`)